Akchio/Avali-OS/README.md

 ## ⚠️ Notice: Avali-OS Rework & Migration Underway! ⚠️

 Avali-OS is currently being completely reworked, recoded, and migrated to KDE Plasma.
 The original (base) version is now deprecated.
 During this process, users should expect a "radio blackout" from the developer with limited updates or announcements until the new version is ready.
-Stay tuned for future news!

 ---